d2iq/ui-kit/CONTRIBUTING.md

 #### Never Hard Code HTML ID’s

-This might conflict at some point.
-If you need an id on the element expose a prop for that so the user can define it based on the application.
+If you need an id on an element, expose a prop for that so the user can define it based on the application.

 #### Use Logical Defaults

-Use prop defaults which make sense this will reduce the efforts needed to adopt this component.
+Use prop defaults where reasonable, this will reduce the efforts required to adopt the component.

 #### Accessibility

 UI Kit components should be usable by as many users as possible.

-We can't assume how our customers use their computer.
 We need to consider human factors when designing and building our apps.

 | Some people can’t:            | ...so they'll need:        |
 | ----------------------------- | -------------------------- |